akmalsoliev/Validoopsie/docs/source/ValidationDev.md

-# How to Create a New Validation
+# Contributing a new Validation to Validoopsie

 Creating a new validation might seem complex at first, but don’t worry—we’ve made the process as straightforward as possible.
 Validations are dynamically